-Planners are fantastic for organization.
+Planners are fantastic for the organization of your blog posts.
 Writing things down not only gets you organized but it makes things happen!
 Paper planners are awesome but digital planners have a place in the world too.

 A paper planner needs to be open and in front of you to be effective.
 A digital planner, like iCal can pop up reminders to your throughout the day.
 A digital planner can pop a reminder to your on your watch, phone, or computer.

-That’s a great system to really keep you organized.
+That’s a great system to really keep your blog posts organized.
 All of your electronics can work in harmony to keep you on schedule.
 A digital and a paper planner can both work together.

-Pick which days you would like to post, and stick to it.
-If you are just starting your blog, it’s not so much of problem if your posting is sporadic because you don’t yet have traffic and may not even want it.
+When you plan and organize your blog posts, pick which days you would like to post and stick to it.
+If you are just starting your blog, it’s not so much of a problem if your posting is sporadic because you don’t yet have traffic and may not even want it.

 When I first started blogging I didn’t really want traffic.
 I know that probably sounds ridiculous but I wanted to learn and make mistakes without an audience watching me possibly fail.